-For example, you love singing.
+Say you love singing, for example.
 You sing all the time at home and your partner encourages you to sing in a concert.
-Or you're a very fun person who loves to joke.
+Or perhaps you're a very fun person who loves to joke.
 Your partner also loves to joke, or just likes your joking and sense of fun and supports you expressing this positive aspect of yourself.

 5. Your relationship provides practical support that allows you to pursue your personal goals.

 For example, you can start a business because you can rely on your partner's income while you're getting your business going.

 6. Your relationship provides emotional support that helps you persist with hard things.

 For example, this support could come while you're at graduate school, looking for a job, or starting a business.
 On days when you're feeling disappointed or demoralized, you can come home to a hug.

 7. Your relationship helps you learn to trust that another person will be dependable and emotionally available to you.

 If you start out most relationships being very worried that your partner is going to abandon you—but, over time, you realize this doesn't happen—you'll become more trusting and open.

 8. Your relationship helps you learn to trust that you're an emotionally dependable person.